Human Rights and Democratisation (Asia Pacific) Regional Program

 - Mahidol University (Thailand) are an associate institution who will host the 2015-16 Regional Learning Hub

 The MHRD is tailored to address the particular objectives and perspectives of people working in the field of human rights and democratisation at a number of levels.
 These include in governmental, non-governmental and international organisations, education, the police or military, business or other fields where human rights perspectives are critical.

 The program, as a whole, comprises foundational core units and a core elective unit at the University of Sydney, two intensive units of study hosted within the region and delivered by the MHRD consortium, and a regional core unit at a collaborating institution in the region.
 Scholars of the MHRD also choose either an experiential or research-based elective stream where they either gain professional experience on a placement with a human rights or democracy organisation or conduct substantial independent research for a dissertation.
 At the end of the program, students graduate with a firm grounding in the philosophical, political, institutional, legal, sociological and cultural dimension of human rights and democratisation.
 The Master of Human Rights and Democratisation (Asia-Pacific) regional program brings the study of human rights and democracy to life.

 Awards and Requirements

-Please refer to the degree resolutions in this Handbook for information on the specific admission requirements for different coursework award courses.
+Please refer to the degree resolutions in the Faculty Handbook for information on the specific admission requirements for different coursework award courses.

 Master of Human Rights and Democratisation

-To be awarded the Master of Human Rights and Democratisation (Asia Pacific Regional Program), students complete a total of 60 credit points of study, comprising:
+Candidates for the Master of Human Rights and Democratisation (Asia Pacific) regional program are required to complete 60 credit points as follows:

-Availability of elective/coursework units are subject to change, depending on the partner institutions, and students should discuss available options with the Degree Director.
+The availability of elective units is subject to change, depending on the collaborating institutions’ role in the program each year.
+Students should discuss available options with the Degree Director.